 Emotional Wellbeing

-Dealing with the diagnosis of CF in your baby can be difficult and can lead to feelings of anxiety and/or depression.
-It’s important to acknowledge these feelings and reach out to your GP if mental health challenges persist.
+Having a new baby, as well as dealing with the diagnosis of CF can be difficult and can lead to feelings of anxiety and/or depression.
+It’s important to acknowledge these feelings and reach out to your child health nurse or GP if these mental health challenges persist.
 Our services team can also provide support and referrals to further support as needed.

 Parents & Carers Connect Playgroup